-Strategy: 2.1 Build resilience by providing opportunities and places for people to meet, be involved in and connect with their community
+Build resilience by providing opportunities and places for people to meet, be involved in and connect with their community

-- · a stall at Midsumma Carnival in January 2020, attracting approximately 500 visitors - · an online event to celebrate IDAHOBIT (International Day Against Homophobia, Biphobia, Interphobia and Transphobia) in May 2020, with almost 1,000 people viewing the flag raising and participating in the quiz - · supporting a range of LGBTIQ organisations and events including the Pride Football Australia Tournament 2019 and Melbourne Gay and Lesbian Chorus - · supporting more than 40 CALD community organisations through our annual grants program, including Multicultural Centre for Women's Health, Australia-China Veterans Club, National Council of Jewish Women (Vic), Fitzroy Somali Women's Group and the Russian Ethnic Representative Council of Victoria.
+Strategic indicator Comment Result Adopt a Volunteer Strategy Yarra's Volunteer Strategy 2019-23 and Year 1 Action Plan were formally adopted by Council in September 2019.
+100% Achieved Number and diversity of community events held Council facilitate a number of events and initiatives to recognise and celebrate diversity including: a stall at Midsumma Carnival in January 2020, attracting approximately 500 visitors an online event to celebrate IDAHOBIT (International Day Against Homophobia, Biphobia, Interphobia and Transphobia) in May 2020, with almost 1,000 people viewing the flag raising and participating in the quiz supporting a range of LGBTIQ organisations and events including the Pride Football Australia Tournament 2019 and Melbourne Gay and Lesbian Chorus supporting more than 40 CALD community organisations through our annual grants program, including Multicultural Centre for Women's Health, Australia-China Veterans Club, National Council of Jewish Women (Vic), Fitzroy Somali Women's Group and the Russian Ethnic Representative Council of Victoria.
+100% Achieved

-Strategy: 2.2 Remain a highly inclusive municipality, proactive in advancing and advocating for the rights and interests of specific groups in the community and community issues
+Remain a highly inclusive municipality, proactive in advancing and advocating for the rights and interests of specific groups in the community and community issues